appdev4590/Kivymd/Home.md

 * [Expense Tracker](https://github.com/adityabhawsingka/ExpenseTracker) - Android app for maintaining a list of expenses done over several days, months and years.
 * [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets) - This application allows you to access some of native android options on your MIUI installed device which is been hidden by the manufacturer.
 * [KaTrain](https://github.com/sanderland/katrain/) - KaTrain is a tool for analyzing and playing go with AI feedback from KataGo.
+* [inClass (An attendence App)](https://www.youtube.com/watch?v=tij7nK0z-_U) - An app designed by students for the students.
+Purpose – is used for enrolling in online classes and checking attendence (to Excel data can be easily exported)

 Documentation